-The group has as its core focus behavioral operations and innovation management, and it subscribes to broad notions of these.
+The group has as its core focus behavioural operations and innovation management, and it subscribes to broad notions of these.
 The group’s research analyses questions pertaining to social sustainability such as Occupational Health and Safety, and the group is deliberately working with extending narrow definitions and incorporating elements of social sustainability.

-In its broad form behavioral operations works with the interface and relations between the 'human factor' and operations, OHS etc. The research draws on organizational theory, voice theory, institutional theory and, of course, operations management.
+In its broad form behavioural operations works with the interface and relations between the 'human factor' and operations, OHS etc. The research draws on organizational theory, voice theory, institutional theory and, of course, operations management.

 Innovation management is likewise broadly conceived and encompasses mainstream innovation management, innovation systems research, entrepreneurs and innovation, supplier innovation and innovation policy.